elvanja/roar_example/readme.md

 ## Run

-start tutti\_frutti service by running: bundle exec rails s -p 9292 srart smoothie\_mixer client by running: bundle exec rails s
+start tutti\_frutti service by running: bundle exec rails s -p 9292

+start smoothie\_mixer client by running: bundle exec rails s

 that should be it :-)